Phoenix STS Logo

 Nursing Homes

-Comprehensive risk assessments for private and voluntary nursing homes registered with HIQA under the Health Act 2007, covering all resident care areas, kitchens, laundries, and outdoor spaces.
+Full risk assessments for private and voluntary nursing homes registered with HIQA under the Health Act 2007.
+We cover care areas, kitchens, laundries and outdoor spaces.

 Hospitals

-Risk assessment services for public and private hospitals, addressing the complex hazard profile of acute care settings including operating theatres, emergency departments, and specialist wards.
+Risk assessment services for public and private hospitals.
+We handle the complex hazards of acute care, including theatres, emergency departments and specialist wards.

 Disability Services

-Specialist risk assessments tailored to residential and day services for persons with intellectual or physical disabilities, addressing unique hazards such as sensory room equipment, hydrotherapy facilities, and individualised care needs.
+Specialist assessments for residential and day services for people with intellectual or physical disabilities.
+We cover hazards such as sensory room equipment, hydrotherapy and individual care needs.

 Mental Health

-Risk assessments for approved centres and community mental health facilities, with particular attention to ligature risks, self-harm prevention, observation protocols, and secure environment requirements.
+Risk assessments for approved centres and community mental health facilities.
+We pay particular attention to ligature risks, self-harm prevention, observation protocols and secure environments.

 Respite Care